George Simons | July 18, 2024

 According to Rule 10 which outlines the proper format of court documents, each Answer should begin with a caption that includes the court name, the case name, and the fle number (or case number).
 Additionally, all your responses and affirmative defenses should be listed in numbered paragraphs.

-For more guidance on formatting, review this sample Answer or go to SoloSuit's website and generate your own Answer for free!
+For more guidance on formatting, review this sample Answer or go to SoloSuit's website and generate your own Answer online in minutes!

 Most courts require you to include a Certificate of Service, which is essentially proof that you also served the Answer to the plaintiff's attorney.
 The Certificate of Service is listed at the bottom of the Answer document, and it includes the date and attorney's address where the Answer was sent.
 Here's an example of a Certificate of Service: